 We enter into contracts in the normal course of business with licensors, CROs, contract manufacturing organizations (CMOs) and other third parties for the procurement of various products and services, including without limitation biopharmaceutical development, biologic assay development, commercialization, clinical and preclinical development, clinical trials management, pharmacovigilance and manufacturing and supply.
-These contracts typically do not contain minimum purchase commitments (although they may) and are generally terminable by us upon written notice.
-Payments due upon termination or cancelation/delay consist of payments for services provided or expenses incurred, including non-cancelable obligations of our service providers, up to the date of cancellation; in certain cases, our contractual arrangements with CROs and CMOs include cancelation and/or delay fees and penalties.
+These contracts typically do not contain minimum purchase commitments and are generally terminable by us upon written notice.
+Payments due upon termination or cancelation/delay consist of payments for services provided or expenses incurred, including non-cancelable obligations of our service providers, up to the date of cancellation; in certain cases, our contractual arrangements with CROs and CMOs include cancellation and/or delay fees and penalties.

-During the three months ended March 31, 2024, there were no material changes in our contractual obligations and commitments, as described in our 2023 Form 10-K. See above for recent terminations of our agreements with St. Jude and LUMC in April 2024.
+During the three months ended March 31, 2025, there were no material changes in our contractual obligations and commitments, as described in our 2024 Form 10-K.

-Cash Flows for the Three Months Ended March 31, 2024 and 2023
+Cash Flows for the Three Months Ended March 31, 2025 and 2024

-Fo For the three months ended March 31,
+I or the three mont onths ended March 31,

-(S in thousands) 2024 2023
+thousands) 2025 2024

 Statement of cash flows data:

 Total cash (used in) provided by:

-Operating activities \$ (5,321) \$ (17,808)
+Operating activities \$ (1,389) \$ (5,321)

-Investing activities
+Investing activities 1,165

-Financing activities 49
+Financing activities 7,616 49

-Net change in cash, cash equivalents and restricted cash \$ (5,272) \$ (17,808)
+Net change in cash, cash equivalents and restricted cash \$ 7,392 \$ (5,272)